Process-Commutative Distributed Objects: From Cryptocurrencies to Byzantine-Fault-Tolerant CRDTs: Abstract

 \section{Abstract}

-This paper explores the territory that lies between best-effort Byzantine-Fault-Tolerant Conflict-free Replicated Data Types (BFT CRDTs) and totally ordered distributed ledgers.
+This paper explores the territory that lies between best-effort Byzantine-Fault-Tolerant Conflict-free Replicated Data Types (BFT CRDTs) and totally ordered distributed ledgers, such as those implemented by Blockchains.
 It formally characterizes a novel class of distributed objects that only requires a First In First Out (FIFO) order on the object operations from each process (taken individually).
-The formalization relies on {\it Mazurkiewicz traces} to define legal sequences of operations and ensure a combination of Strong Eventual Consistency (SEC) and Pipleline Consistency (PC).
+The formalization leverages {\it Mazurkiewicz traces} to define legal sequences of operations and ensure both Strong Eventual Consistency (SEC) and Pipleline Consistency (PC).
 The paper presents a generic algorithm that implements this novel class of distributed objects both in a crash- and Byzantine setting.
-Finally, the proposed approach is illustrated with four instances of this class of objects, namely money transfer, Petri nets, multi-sets, and concurrent work stealing dequeues.
+It also illustrates the practical interest of the proposed approach using four instances of this class of objects, namely money transfer, Petri nets, multi-sets, and concurrent work stealing dequeues.